-That title is for all you Bee Gees fans – we know you’re out there!
+That title’s for you, Bee Gees fans — we know you’re out there!

 Can you dance your way to fitness?
 Yes!
 The instructors of the dance-inspired classes offered at Powell Wellness Center and Culpeper Sport & Fitness will tell you – the benefits are impressive.
 Dance can improve heart and lung health, motor skills, strength and endurance, and balance and coordination.
 In addition to the physical benefits, improved mental function, self esteem, and well being are the other benefits of dance-inspired classes.

 If you’re ready to waltz into a class, the following observations from instructors will ease your way:

 Bring your sense of humor and expect to smile.
 Think about the mood boosting properties of music – that is one of the benefits identified by instructor Kelly Rozwadowski.
 Kelly says, “A good song inspires you to move and makes exercise fun.
 There’s also something special about dancing as a group and feeling the beat together.
 It’s not unusual for members of the class to sing along, which is one way for me to measure how out of breath they may be!”

 It’s ok if you’re not a Dancing with the Stars grad – neither are the people around you!
 “We are not shooting a music video and perfection is not something we’re striving towards,” notes Kelly.
 “My classes are multi-level which means I offer modifications to people who’d like to keep it lower impact or don’t like to turn, and I also offer progressions to those looking to take it up a notch.
 Picture the dance floor at a wedding reception; all ages and abilities moving to the music, but we’re not doing the exact same thing and that’s part of what makes it so fun.”